-In fiscal 2020, sales departments also held training and educational sessions on such topics as the environment (SDGs and PFAS), AI & IoT, and compliance.
+In fiscal 2021, sales departments also held training and educational sessions on such topics as the environment, AI & IoT, and compliance.

 The chemicals divisions will continue to train personnel so that they acquire a deep knowledge on the use of fluorine in various business situations.